We consider the problem of formally co-designing embodied intelligence as a whole, from hardware components such as chassis and sensors

 Advisors: Dr. Andrea Censi, Prof. Emilio Frazzoli, Prof. Marco Pavone

-G. Zardini Towards Task-Driven Closed-Loop Auto-Tuning of Dynamic Vision Sensors
+Towards Task-Driven Closed-Loop Auto-Tuning of Dynamic Vision Sensors G. Zardini

 Semester's Thesis, Institute for Dynamic Systems and Control, ETH Zurich, 2018